Behind Every Star

 Behind Every Star (Korean: 연예인 매니저로 살아남기) is a 2022 South Korean television series directed by Baek Seung-ryong, and starring Lee Seo-jin, Kwak Sun-young, Seo Hyun-woo and Joo Hyun-young.
 Based on the French TV series Call My Agent!, it premiered on tvN on November 7, 2022, and aired every Monday and Tuesday at 22:30 (KST) for 12 episodes.
 It is available for streaming on Netflix in selected regions.

 In December 2022, a second season was confirmed.

 Synopsis

-It depicts the lives of celebrity managers of entertainment management company called Method Entertainment, whose work is professional and life is an amateur.
+It depicts the lives of celebrity managers of an entertainment management company called Method Entertainment, whose work is professional and life is an amateur.